Helen Greiner: Awards and recognition

 Greiner was listed as one of the Global Leader of Tomorrow by the World Economic Forum in 2000.

 In 2003, Greiner and iRobot co-founder Colin Angle were named Ernst and Young New England Entrepreneurs of the Year.
 That same year, Greiner was named one of the “Top Ten Innovators” by Fortune Magazine.

 Good Housekeeping named her "Entrepreneur of the Year" by and she was named by the Kennedy School at Harvard in conjunction with the U.S. News & World Report as one of "America's Best Leaders."

-Greiner received she received the Pioneer Award from the Association for Unmanned Vehicle Systems International(AUVSI) in 2006.
+Greiner received the Pioneer Award from the Association for Unmanned Vehicle Systems International(AUVSI) in 2006.

 In 2007, Greiner was inducted into the Women in Technology International Hall of Fame.

 She received the 2008 Anita Borg Institute Women of Vision Award for Innovation for her work at iRobot.
 She has also been honored as one of Technology Review Magazine's TR100 "Innovators for the Next Century."

 Greiner spoke at TEDxBoston in 2013, discussing how robots can save lives, performing work that is either too monotonous or dangerous for humans.

 She received the DEMO God Award at the DEMO Conference in 2014.
 Following this achievement, she was named a Presidential Ambassador for Global Leadership (PAGE) by US President, Barack Obama and US Secretary of Commerce, Penny Pritzker.

 In 2018, she was named "woman of the year" at Wentworth Institute of Technology.

 Greiner will be one of several speakers at GoFly's 2020 Final Fly Off.
 Notably, she will be the only female speaker attendee.
 This competition, in Mountain View, California, will feature teams from around the world to compete for almost $2 Million in prizes.